Longwood Foundation Grant

 There are typically $2.5 of request for every $1 we have to grant.
 So, unfortunately, our grant decisions are a competitive process.
 We are seeking and prefer requests with ambitious outcomes, a thoughtful and rigorous plan, and the organizational capacity to deliver it (financial, leadership, experience, and more).
 The track record of the organization and its leadership with Longwood is an important factor in our decision making process.

 We fund programs and operating as well as capital projects.

 You can learn more about this opportunity by visiting the funder's website.

-- The Foundation accepts grant requests from non-profit organizations located in and/or benefiting the residents, environment, or culture of the state of Delaware and Southern Chester County, Pennsylvania within a four-mile radius of Longwood Gardens.
+- The Foundation accepts grant requests from nonprofit 501(c)(3) organizations located in and/or benefiting the residents, environment, or culture of the state of Delaware and within a four-mile radius of Longwood Gardens in Kennett Square, Pennsylvania.

 - Organizations located in the state of Delaware or within four miles of Longwood Gardens in Pennsylvania with a 501c3 certificate may consider a grant request before our application deadlines.